vickspanda/vDisk/README.md

 This will add `file1.txt` and `file2.pdf` to `myDisk` unless they already exist.

 ### 3. Viewing Disk Details
-To see details such as disk name, size, available space, and used space:
+To see details such as disk name, disk size, free space and used space:

 ```bash
 ./vdDetails <your-disk>